 Their interest was piqued, however, when she explained that the ghost was of a woman she’d had a hand in murdering.
 Following the child back to a flat in the city’s rundown Kowloon district, they discovered that the girl’s dreams were in fact very real nightmares.
 Inside the flat, they found an oversized Hello Kitty doll with the decapitated skull of a woman inside it.

 The case became known as the Hello Kitty Murder, and was regarded throughout Hong Kong as one of the most depraved crimes in memory.

 In early 1997, Fan Man-yee met Chan Man-lok, a 34-year-old socialite.
 The two met at the nightclub and discovered they had something in common.
 Fan Man-yee was a prostitute and a drug addict and Chan Man-lok was a pimp and a drug dealer.
-It was a match made in heaven.
 Before long, Man-yee was a regular addition to Man-lok’s group, in addition to his henchmen.

 Later in 1997, desperate for money and drugs, Fan Man-yee stole Man-lok’s wallet and attempted to make off with the $4,000 inside it.
 She hadn’t realized that Chan Man-lok was the last person she should have stolen from.

 As soon as he saw his cash was gone, Man-lok enlisted two of his henchmen, Leung Shing-cho and Leung Wai-Lun, to kidnap Man-yee.
 He intended to force her into prostitution for himself and take the money she earned as payback for the cash she had stolen from him.
 Before long, however, the plan had gotten out of hand.